-The Canada-Nova Scotia Offshore Petroleum Board (CNSOPB) is located in Halifax, Nova Scotia, and is the independent joint agency of the Governments of Canada and Nova Scotia responsible for the regulation of petroleum activities in the Canada-Nova Scotia Offshore Area.
+The Canada-Nova Scotia Offshore Petroleum Board (CNSOPB) is located in Dartmouth, Nova Scotia, and is the independent joint agency of the Governments of Canada and Nova Scotia responsible for the regulation of petroleum activities in the Canada - Nova Scotia Offshore Area.
 Governments have announced their intent to expand our mandate to include the regulation of offshore renewable energy development in the Canada-Nova Scotia Offshore Area.

-Reporting to the Director, Communications, this position is responsible for supporting the implementation of the CNSOPB’s communications strategy.
-This may include support for:
+The Advisor, Communications reports to the Chief Executive Officer and is responsible for supporting the implementation of the CNSOPB’s communication strategy.
+This includes:

-Support the development and execution of CNSOPB’s communication strategy.
+Support the development and execution of communications activities.

-Maintain effective relationships with media, respond to / coordinate all media calls and requests for interviews.
-This includes managing media issues and providing strategic communications guidance to senior staff when needed.
+Maintain effective relationships with media, respond to / coordinate all media calls and requests for interviews, and organize other events.